3 new Covid-19 clusters, including Safra Tampines and Chin Swee Road pre-school

 The number of new cases in the community has decreased from 723 cases in the week before to 412 cases in the past week, while the number of unlinked cases dropped from 215 to 117 cases over the same period.

-Currently, 470 patients are warded in hospital.
+Currently, 470 patients are hospitalised.
 There are 36 people who require oxygen supplementation, and nine are in critical condition in the intensive care unit (ICU).

 Five of these 45 cases are fully vaccinated.

-Of those who have fallen very ill, 37 are seniors aged above 60, of whom 32 are completely unvaccinated or partially vaccinated.
+Of those who have fallen very ill, 37 are seniors aged above 60.
+Of these, 32 are completely unvaccinated or partially vaccinated.

 "There is continuing evidence that almost all fully vaccinated individuals do not suffer serious disease when infected, unless they had underlying medical conditions that made them more susceptible," said MOH.